Stanley Mission

 Stanley Mission (ᐋᒪᒋᐑᐢᐱᒧᐏᓂᕽ) is a First Nations settlement in the boreal forest northern Saskatchewan, Canada.
 Its location is on the banks of the Churchill River, 80 km northeast of the town of La Ronge, 305 km north of Prince Albert.
 Access is provided by Highway 915.

-The community consists of the northern settlement of Stanley Mission with a population of 124 and Stanley 157, IRI a reserve of the Lac La Ronge Indian Band band government with a population of 1,634.
+The community consists of the northern settlement of Stanley Mission with a population of 124 and Stanley 157, an Indian reserve of the Lac La Ronge Indian Band band government with a population of 1,634.

 History

 People have lived in the area for thousands of years.
 Across the river at the original site of Stanley Mission is Holy Trinity Anglican Church, built between 1854 and 1860.
 It is the oldest standing building in Saskatchewan.

 The community was founded in 1851.
 The name was derived from Stanley Park, a now-former manor house in Selsley, Gloucestershire, England, which had been the home of the wife of the Rev. Robert Hunt, an Anglican missionary.